 The discussion and analysis of our financial condition and results of operations are based upon our unaudited consolidated financial statements, which have been prepared in accordance with GAAP.
 The preparation of our financial statements requires us to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues and expenses and related disclosure of contingent assets and liabilities.
 Certain accounting policies involve judgments and uncertainties to such an extent that there is reasonable likelihood that materially different amounts could have been reported under different conditions, or if different assumptions had been used.
 We evaluate our estimates and assumptions on a regular basis.
 We base our estimates on historical experience and various other assumptions that are believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
-Actual results may differ from these estimates and assumptions used in preparation of our consolidated financial statements.
+Actual results may differ from these estimates and assumptions used in preparation of our unaudited consolidated financial statements.
+We believe these accounting policies reflect our more significant estimates and assumptions used in preparation of our consolidated financial statements.

 In management's opinion, the more significant reporting areas impacted by our judgments and estimates are (i) the choice of accounting method for oil and natural gas activities, (ii) estimation of oil and natural gas reserve quantities and standardized measure of future net revenues, (iii) revenue recognition, (iv) fair value of assets acquired and liabilities assumed in an acquisition, (v) impairment of oil and natural gas properties, (vi) asset retirement obligations, (vii) valuation of derivatives and deferred premiums, (viii) valuation of stock-based compensation and performance unit compensation and (ix) estimation of income taxes.
 Management's judgments and estimates in these areas are based on information available from both internal and external sources, including engineers, geologists and historical experience in similar matters.
-Actual results could differ from the estimates, as additional information becomes known.
+Actual results could differ from the estimates, as additional information becomes

-There have been no material changes in our critical accounting policies and procedures during the six months ended June 30, 2014.
+There have been no material changes in our critical accounting policies and procedures during the nine months ended September 30, 2014.
 For our other critical accounting policies and procedures, please see our disclosure of critical accounting policies in "Part II, Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations" of the 2013 Annual Report.
+Management's Discussion and Analysis of Financial Condition and Results of Operations" of the

+2013 Annual Report.
 Additionally, see Note B to our unaudited consolidated financial statements included elsewhere in this Quarterly Report for a discussion of additional accounting policies and estimates made by management.